golang/proposal/design/go2draft-type-parameters.md

 ### Operations permitted for any type

-Before we discuss constraints further, let's briefly note what happens in their absence.
+Before we discuss constraints further, let's briefly note what happens when the constraint is `any`.
-If a generic function does not specify a constraint for a type parameter, as is the case for the `Print` method above, then any type argument is permitted for that parameter.
+If a generic function uses the `any` constraint for a type parameter, as is the case for the `Print` method above, then any type argument is permitted for that parameter.
 The only operations that the generic function can use with values of that type parameter are those operations that are permitted for values of any type.